 At Watt Hamlett Consulting our mission is helping organizations navigate and succeed in the Salesforce ecosystem.
 This includes nonprofits and higher ed institutions that are considering a move to Salesforce or considering their next move with an existing Salesforce deployment.
 It also includes the firms that are looking to more effectively serve the sector with their Salesforce-centered technology and services offerings.

 WHC provides expert advisory services to help organizations survey the landscape and chart their course with Salesforce.
 We do not have a vested interest in how much or how little an organization ultimately chooses to do with Salesforce and the Salesforce ecosystem.
 Our only goal is that should your organization move forward with Salesforce, you are set up for the highest degree of success.

-Prior to WHC, Watt’s experience includes:
+Prior to founding WHC in 2018, Watt’s experience included: